Welcome to Key West: Your Tropical Paradise

 Schedules and Prices

-While Key West is known for its laid-back ambiance, it's important to note that most businesses operate on standard business hours.
+While Key West is known for its laid-back ambiance, it's vital to note that most businesses operate on standard business hours.
 Shops and restaurants generally open around 10 a.m. and close around 10 p.m., although some bars and nightclubs on Duval Street may stay open later.
-It's best to check the specific hours of operation for any places you plan to visit.
+It's best to check the specific operating hours for any places you plan to visit.

 When it comes to dining, you can expect to pay anywhere from $10 to $30 for a meal at a casual restaurant.
 For a fine dining experience, prices can go up to $100 per person, especially at seafood restaurants offering fresh local catches.